gkarwchan/hugoblogsource/content/posts/2024_09_21_Git_Checkout_Splitted_to_many_Commands.md

 # to revert the changes in index/stage area only use the following override argument
 git restore . --staged
 # to revert both working tree and stage area use
-git restore . --staged --worktree # this similar to git checkout .
+git restore --source . --staged --worktree # this similar to git checkout .
 ```

 Or you can restore to a specific commit